bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO
-* Render missing domino from config
-    * Figure out puzzle text
-* Get missing puzzle util
-    * Pass missing domino to config
+* Svg for missing domino
-    * Render text from config
 * Allow for multiple missing dominoes?
-* Svg for missing domino

 # Puzzle types
 * Switch up number of dominoes on board
 * Make hand score less or more
 * Missing puzzle can be missing one or two

+# Eventually
+* Show only for month and year?